-We have extensive experience in annotation of regulatory regionsin developing tools to analyze ChIP-Seq data to identify genomic elements and interpret their regulatory potential.
-For ChIP-Seq we developed PeakSeq and MUSIC identify regions bound by transcription factors and chemically modified histones \cite{19122651, 25292436}.
+We also have extensive experience in annotation of nc regulatory regions, and in developing tools to analyze ChIP-Seq data to identify genomic elements and interpret their regulatory potential.
+For ChIP-Seq data we developed PeakSeq and MUSIC, which identify regions bound by transcription factors (TFs) and chemically modified histones \cite{19122651, 25292436}.
 PeakSeq has been widely used in consortium projects such as ENCODE \cite{19122651, ENCODE main paper}.
 MUSIC is a newly developed tool that uses multiscale decomposition to help identify enriched regions in cases where strict peaks are not apparent.
 This tool has the advantage that it robustly calls both broad and punctate peaks\cite{25292436}.
-We have further developed methods t use to identify regulatory regions such as enhancers and predict gene expression \cite{21324173, 22039215, 22955978, 25164755, 22950945}.
-Target Identification from Profile (TIP) to predict a TF’s target genes\cite{22039215}.
-Furthermore, we have analyzed patterns of variation within functional regions, along with their coding targets\cite{21596777,22950945,22955619}.
+We have further developed methods that use both supervised and unsupervised machine-learning techniques to identify regulatory regions (such as enhancers) and predict gene expression from ChIP-Seq data \cite{21324173, 22039215, 22955978, 25164755, 22950945}.
+Target Identification from Profile (TIP) can be used to predict a TF’s target genes\cite{22039215}.
+Furthermore, we have analyzed patterns of variation within functional nc regions, along with their coding targets\cite{21596777,22950945,22955619}.
 We used metrics, such as diversity and fraction of rare variants, to characterize selection pressure on various classes and subclasses of functional annotations\cite{21596777}.
 In addition, we have also defined variants that are disruptive to a TF-binding motif in a regulatory region\cite{22955616}.